How long is the entire Ohio to Erie Trail?

-How can I order the maps?
-When you order our map set, you should receive it in less than 2 weeks by USPS.
-Map sets are $10.00 plus tax if you are an Ohio resident.
+How can I order the OTET Tour Guides?
+When you order our 2017 Tour Guide, you should receive it in less than 1 week by USPS.
+Map sets are $15.00 plus $2 shipping and tax if you are an Ohio resident.
 NOTE: if the maps are shipped out of Ohio, there is NO SALES TAX.
-Sales tax on Ohio map orders is $.75 each.
+Sales tax on Ohio map orders is $1.13 each.
+Total for in Ohio is $18.13 and out of Ohio is $17.
 Click here to visit our Shop page

 What is the surface of the Trail?

 Most of the current Trail is hard surface known popularly as “asphalt”.
 Some sections are concrete.
 A few sections remain as well packed crushed limestone and some are hard-packed dirt.
 All are navigable by bicycle.
 Our recommendation is that regular bicycle touring or road tires are fine on the OTET, but you may find skinny racing-type tires may not be satisfactory in some areas.